-9.9 As part of the LGF programme review to Central Government in June 2020, the Accountable Body and SELEP reported spend in full of the LGF programme by 31 March 2021, either through deliverability of the projects or using the Option 4 mechanism.
-The delay in confirmation of the Project allocation to February 2021, presents a risk that SELEP and the Accountable Body will be unable to evidence project spend by the end of the Growth Deal and meet the spend commitment made in June 2020.
+- package is in place for the Project by 12 February 2021.
+If KCC are unable to confirm the funding by this time then there is a risk that SELEP will be unable to demonstrate spend by 31 March 2020. - 9.8 As part of the LGF programme review to Central Government in June 2020, the Accountable Body and SELEP reported spend in full of the LGF programme by 31 March 2020, either through deliverability of the projects or using the Option 4 mechanism.
+The delay highlighted in 8.7 presents a risk that SELEP and the Accountable Body will be unable to evidence project spend by the end of the Growth Deal.
+The Project will be considered as part of an overall LGF programme review at the October 2020 meeting of the Strategic Board, in which they will be asked to consider LGF projects deemed high risk.
+These projects will need to seek continued endorsement from the Board as to the viability of their delivery.